DUI in a Commercial Vehicle or with a CDL

 Any arrest for DUI while driving or being in actual physical control of a motor vehicle is a serious offense under Florida law.
-The consequences are more serious when the driver is in a commercial vehicle or holds a commercial driver's license.
+The consequences are more serious when the driver is in a commercial vehicle or holds a CDL.

 Under Florida law, a person can be subjected to administrative penalties or charged with the offense of DUI in a Commercial Motor Vehicle under any of the following theories:

-- When the driver of the commercial vehicle has a blood-alcohol level of .04 or above; or
+- the driver of the commercial vehicle has a blood-alcohol level of .04 or above;

-- When the driver of the commercial vehicle is under the influence of alcohol or a controlled substance;
+- the driver of the commercial vehicle is under the influence of alcohol or a controlled substance;

-- When the driver refused to submit to a test to determine the alcohol concentration when driving a commercial motor vehicle; or
+- the driver refused to submit to a test to determine the alcohol concentration when driving a commercial motor vehicle; or